Navixy IoT Logic API

 • enabled: When true, flow begins processing data immediately after creation

-• Nodes: Functional components that each handle a specific step in data processing
+• Nodes: Functional components that each handle a specific step in data processing.
+See Nodes for full node schemas and options.

 Last updated